bermejo4/Secure_IoT_Medical_Infrastructure/Documentation/Paper.md

 ```
 The Broker is implemented with the most powerful, open-source and industry employed nowadays, called EMQX.
 It's true that Mosquitto is the most used, but only in maker environments due to its lack of security.

-# 4.4 External services using the data
+# 4.4 External Applications using the data

 The broker works as an API, where services request a directory (topic) and it sends you the information stored there, but with correct MQTT words, services subscribe to that topic and receive periodically the data that contain that topic.
 It can be employed by external applications like a dashboard.
 To show how easy is and how it works a dashboard application using NodeRed has been deployed as shown in Figure 6.